 Noukin: Didn’t I Say To Make My Abilities Average In The Next Life?!
 Season 2 will feature Mile, Mavis, Pauline, and Reina in another Moe isekai anime adventure.
+It could be argued that Episode 12 teased a sequel during the end credits by having Nano hint that Season 2 was “classified information”.
 But how long will it be before Watashi, Nouryoku wa Heikinchi de tte Itta yo ne!
 Season 2 comes out?

 The first season of the Noukin anime was produced by animation studio Project No. 9.
 The company took a deep dive into producing isekai anime in 2019 since they also created the CHOYOYU: High School Prodigies Have It Easy Even in Another World! anime in the exact same time frame.